AdguardTeam/AGLint/README.md

 ### Configuration hierarchy

 Basically the linter always uses the default configuration as a base.
 If the current working directory (alias `cwd` - the folder where you call the linter) has a configuration file, it will be merged with the default configuration.
-If you have a configuration file in a subfolder, it will be merged with the configuration file in the parent folder (like a chain of inheritance).
-And so on.
+If you have a configuration file in a subfolder, it will be merged with the default configuration, but not with the configuration file from the parent folder.
+It means that the results are always consistent, no matter where you run the linter.

 Suppose your project has the following structure: